Manuscript Types

 Methodology papers should be generally less than 6000 words, excluding abstract, tables, figures and references.
 References should not exceed 50.

 Case reports (or clinical case studies) are reports that may refer to classical or rare conditions, their diagnosis and management, as well as feature novel findings, or encourage new management strategies.
-Cases that focus on key aspects of background pulmonology are also considered important.
 Case reports usually focus on a valuable clinical lesson, and their text should not exceed 1500 words, excluding references and tables.
 It is recommended that the number of references should not exceed 15, and a maximum of 3 tables & figures (in total) is preferred.
 Abstracts for case reports should be unstructured and not more than 250 words.
 The suggested format for case reports is Introduction, Case Presentation and Conclusion.
 Depending on their interest and originality, case reports may include a commentary or discussion on the case presented.
+All case reports should comply with the CARE guidelines:

 Images in Pulmonology are cases of images on rare or typical conditions, accompanied by a brief description and discussion.
 Such articles may include results from CT scans, MRIs, X-rays, etc. The text accompanying images should be a maximum of 500 words and contain up to 10 references, and a maximum number of 3 images.
 Informed consent is required for this type of submissions.